gstanden/orabuntu-lxc/README.md

 ubuntu-clone.sh 6 7 3

 will create 3 more OEL 6.7 cloned containers in addition to any already created.
 It will number the index of the cloned containers at the n+1th index.
 For example, if ora67c14 is the highest-indexed clone of oel67, then the ubuntu-clone.sh will create the clone containers {ora67c15, ora67c16, ora67c17}.
+As another example, if the highest indexed container is ora59c14, then the new ora67 containers will still be the same set starting at c15.
+The highest current index is evaulated across all oelXX versions.

 Feature 2